 A description of some of the primary risk factors associated with our business is set forth below.
 We review and, where applicable, update our risk factors each quarter.
-The description set forth below supersedes the description of the risk factors previously disclosed in Part II, Item 1A of our Quarterly Report on Form 10-Q for the fiscal quarter ended January 29, 2012.
+The description set forth below supersedes the description of the risk factors previously disclosed in Part II, Item 1A of our Quarterly Report on Form 10-Q for the fiscal quarter ended February 3, 2013.
 These risk factors, which could materially affect our business, financial conditions or results of operations, are not the only risks that we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also adversely affect our business, financial condition or results of operations.
+Additional risks and uncertainties not currently known to us or that we currently do not deem to be material may also adversely affect our business, financial condition or results of operations.